 What does it mean to live from paycheck to paycheck?

 It means that there is no cushion for errors or emergencies.
-By the time the next paycheck has come, there is no money left in their account.
+There is no money left in their account when the next paycheck has cont.
 It has all been spent.

 - Nearly one in 10 workers making $100,000+ live paycheck to paycheck